kevinwortman/tuffix/docs/install.md

 ## Native Install

-There is a series of videos specifically made for installing and getting started with Tuffix, https://www.youtube.com/playlist?list=PL3LtnHvH0mFEUtiLHYAKEowJcqnZ4fZwP.
+There is a series of videos specifically made for installing and getting started with Tuffix on [YouTube](https://www.youtube.com/playlist?list=PL3LtnHvH0mFEUtiLHYAKEowJcqnZ4fZwP).
 Please watch the videos before you attempt to install Tuffix so you are familiar with the process.

 Most of the challenges you will encounter have already been faced by your peers.
 Visit the [CSUF Tuffix Slack](https://csuf-tuffix.slack.com) channel to find valuable information that will help you complete your installation.